 If you’ve got knee-high weeds or tall grass, it’s time to get to work.

 With the days getting longer and warmer, fire season is on its way.
-To protect your family and your property, the Gilroy Fire Department is urging the community to remove all dead plants, grass, and weeds within 30 feet of your home or business.
-You can further protect your property by trimming bushes, removing combustible debris from your property, trimming tree branches to at least 10 feet from your home or business, and clearing leaves, pine needles, and debris from your roof and gutters.
-If needed, please only use power equipment in dry grass before 10:00 AM to avoid causing a spark.
+To protect your family and your property, the Gilroy Fire Marshal is urging the community to remove all dead plants, grass, and weeds within 30 feet of your home or business.

 Thank you for helping our Gilroy Firefighters protect your family and your property.